 - 1. There will be two midterm examinations which will be worth 15% of your grade each.
 Each will have both a take-home and in-class component.
 I have tentatively scheduled these exams for September 29 and November 3.
 You must let me know if you will be unable to make this date by September 11.
 Otherwise, you can miss the exam only in the case of serious illness or emergency. - 2.
 There will be a cumulative final examination which will have both in-class and take-home portions, and will be worth 30% of your grade.
-The final is scheduled for 9:00am on Wednesday, December 13 for Section A and 9:00am on Saturday, December 16 for Section B. - 3.
+The final is scheduled for 9:00am on Saturday, December 16. - 3.
 The written weekly homework is worth 15% of your grade. - 4.
 The project assignment is worth 15% of your grade. - 5.
 Positive participation in class is worth 10% of your grade.